 “Well,” he began.
 “I go to bed before the sun goes down, and you’ve only been around while I have my fire to warm you and light the way, but it gets down below freezing here.
 We like to room Discipuli with their groupmates, but you won’t be Decided until tomorrow, so you’ll room with our ward for the night.”

 “Something you should know- she’s a special case.
 Not crazy, but she’s harder to relate to, and she’s lonely.
 She doesn’t act like the average girl.
 But something tells me you aren’t average, either.”
 Borvo’s smile reassured Rose, and she mentally prepared herself for what she would say to this girl.
 Maybe they would be friends!
 That was something Rose was good at, making friends.

 They passed into a corridor, and all of a sudden the temperature dropped significantly.
 “She’s here,” Borvo muttered to himself.
-The passed a bunch of doors with names on them, presumably the names of Discipuli rooming there.
+The passed a bunch of doors with names on them, presumably the names of Discipuli rooming there, and then reached a short stack of stairs.
 Borvo dropped her off at their foot, wished her luck, and told her he hoped she got to be an Incin before departing.

 Rose climbed the stairs and read the door.
 There was a single word on that door.
 “Divina,” she read aloud.
 That must be the girl’s name.
 It was odd, but no odder than some of the other names she had seen.